 I show you here my idea how.. to capture true moments even if the models were staged .. those moments where I think I have seen some truth of the real person.

-I love how much we can express with gestures, expressions and poses.
 We can be a message instead of only sending one

 We are so much more than words can describe but while we did not understood us - fully - we still strive to seek if there are others like we...